Guanches: Funerals and mummies

 The Guanches embalmed their dead; many mummies have been found in an extreme state of desiccation, each weighing not more than 7 lb.
 Two almost inaccessible caves in a vertical rock by the shore 3 mi from Santa Cruz on Tenerife are said still to contain remains.
 The process of embalming seems to have varied.
-In Tenerife and Gran Canaria, the corpse was simply wrapped up in goat and sheep skins, while in other islands a resinous substance was used to preserve the body, which was then placed in a cave difficult to access, or buried under a tumulus.
+In Gran Canaria, the corpse was simply wrapped in goat or sheep skins, while in Tenerife a resinous substance was used to preserve the body, which was then placed in a cave difficult to access, or buried under a tumulus.
 The work of embalming was reserved for a special class, with women tending to female corpses, and men for the male ones.
 Embalming seems not to have been universal.

 In the Museo de la Naturaleza y el Hombre (Santa Cruz de Tenerife) mummies of original inhabitants of the Canary Islands are displayed.

 In 1933, the largest Guanche necropolis of the Canary Islands was found, at Uchova in the municipality of San Miguel de Abona in the south of the island of Tenerife.
 This cemetery was almost completely looted; it is estimated to have contained between 60 and 74 mummies.